 Salespeople need to know the ins and outs of their products or services to appropriately sell to their demographic.
 Unfortunately, salespeople in tech are presented with unique challenges, such as explaining complex topics without using jargon or not knowing enough about code.

 The truth is, that salespeople need to know a lot about coding to explain how the product or service works to people who aren’t technology savvy.
-That’s because people in the tech industry that regularly use computers don’t need salespeople; they can compare products themselves.
+That’s because people in the tech industry who regularly use computers don’t need salespeople; they can compare products themselves.

 But even when they do need salespeople, they want you to know what you’re talking about.
 If you can’t articulate how something works, then you’re going to look like an unknowable fool.